 - wolf ..........wolves

-exception: if there is a vowel just before the y, add s
+exception: if there is a vowel just before the y or the f, add 's'

 - relay ......relays

 - foot ..........feet

 - ox ............oxen